ieee-vgtc/ieeevis.org/year/2018/info/workshops.md

 * [Machine Learning from User Interaction for Visualization and Analytics](#machine-learning)
 * [Workshop on Visualization for AI Explainability (VISxAI)](#visxai)

-## <a name="digital-humanities"></a> 3rd Workshop on Visualization for the Digital Humanities
+## <a name="vis4dh"></a> [Workshop on Visualization for the Digital Humanities](http://www.vis4dh.org/)

+Mennatallah El-Assady, University of Konstanz
+Stefan Jänicke, Leipzig University
+David Joseph Wrisley, New York University
 Eric Alexander, Carleton College
 Adam James Bradley, University of Ontario Institute of Technology
 Min Chen, University of Oxford
-Mennatallah El-Assady, University of Konstanz / University of Ontario Institute of Technology
 Uta Hinrichs, The University of St Andrews
-Stefan Jänicke, Leipzig University
-David Joseph Wrisley, New York University

-Contact: mennatallah.el-assady@uni-konstanz.de
+Contact: menna.el-assady@uni.kn

+We are witnessing a growth in collaborations between the humanities and computing.
+One only need to look to the media arts, visual communication, information visualization, and digital humanities to see exciting new examples of interdisciplinary research.
+In this year's workshop, we hope to feature some of this visual innovation in the realm of applied visualization, as well as to explore new avenues for interdisciplinary and collaborative research between visualization and the humanities.
+We will explore different vocabularies and conceptual frameworks deployed by computer science on the one hand and the humanities on the other, and use these to think about how to engage differences, as potentially rich opportunities rather than seeing them as barriers.

 ## <a name="dataphys"></a> [Toward a Design Language for Data Physicalization](http://dataphys.org/workshops/vis18/)